monowai/flockdata.org/README.md

 ### Security
 Note that the user id is 'mike' and the password is '123'.
 This is bodgy configuration stuff hacked in to spring-security.xml.
 I'm sure you'll configure your own lovely security domain, or help me out with an OAuth configuration ;)

-### Creating Data
+## Creating Data
+Note that in the examples below, /ab/ is the application context.
+Substitute for whatever context is appropriate for your deployment.

-Register yourself with an account
+###Register yourself with an account
 ```
 curl -u mike:123 -H "Content-Type:application/json" -X PUT http://localhost:8080/ab/profiles/register -d '{"name":"mikey", "companyName":"Monowai Dev","password":"whocares"}'
 ```